SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/Cryogenics_checklist_via_epics.md

 > b\) When the temperature difference of ALL the probes inside *both
 > modules* goes below 35K (this will take several hours), the shifter
-> will call the Cryogenic expert on call to tell him the cooling process
+> will call the Cryogenic expert on call to tell them the cooling process
 > can be restarted.

 B\) During filling: